-How do doctors diagnose cervical spondylosis?
+How do healthcare providers diagnose cervical spondylosis?

-- Neck flexibility
+- Neck flexibility.

-- Muscle strength and reflexes in your hands, arms, or legs
+- Muscle strength and reflexes in your hands, arms or legs.